Panosmentz/MERN-Expenses-App/README.md

 # MERN Expense-Tracker
 > This is a full stack web application using the MERN stack.
+The app features many technologies such as JWT, passportJS and more.

 ## Table of contents
 * [Overview](#overview)